Neurotech-HQ/heyoo/description.md

 ## Webhook

-Webhook are useful incase you're wondering how to respond to an incoming message sent by user, but I have created a [starter webhook](https://github.com/Neurotech-HQ/heyoo/blob/main/hook.py) which you can then customize it according to your own plans.
+Webhook are useful incase you're wondering how to respond to an incoming message sent by user, but I have created a [starter webhook](https://github.com/Neurotech-HQ/heyoo/blob/main/hook.py) which you can then customize it according to your own needs.

 To learn more about webhook and how to configure in your Facebook developer dashboard please [have a look here](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/set-up-webhooks).

 ## Issues

-If you will face any issue with the usage of this package please raise one so as we can quickly fix it as soon as possible;
+If face any issues with the usage of this package please raise one so as we can quickly fix it as soon as possible.

 ## Contributing